NatasaPeic/practice-sgt/task-1.md

 ```

-- Set the customerID of the existing records in "products" table to a VALID customerID of "customers" table
+- Set the customerID of the existing records in "products" table to a VALID customerID of "customers" table;

 ```
 UPDATE products SET customer_id = 501;
 ```

+Now both records will have the same customer_id.

 - add a foreign key constraint on the customer_id columns of the `products` child table to the `customers` parent table, to ensure that every customer_id in the products table always refers to a valid customer_id in the customers table - this is called referential integrity.